Global-Health-Engineering/arduino-opc-portable-and-sationary/src/README.md

 # src

+## Portable/Stationary

-This directory contains code for interfacing the OPC sensor with arduino.
-This software saves the air quality data and the time stamps.
-It also uses the cellular sheield to push the measurements to the cloud.
+This directory contains the main code for the Arduino and in the case of the stationary monitor also the Google Sheet script.

+## RTC_adjust

+This directory contains the code for adjusting the RTC on the Adafruit DLS.

+---